MarcusWentz/DisruptiveInsurance/README.md

     1.Check if OpenETHtoInsure is greater than 0.\
     2.Claim one ETH from contract.\
    Self Destruct \
-    1.If the sum of AccountsInsured and OpenETHtoInsure is greater than smart contract ETH balance, then a self destruct attack occured and you can claim that ETH.
+    1.If the sum of AccountsInsured and OpenETHtoInsure is greater than smart contract ETH balance, then a self destruct attack occurred and you can claim that ETH.